CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

 Removed functions
 -----------------

+BaseController::getDatabaseConnection removed as not used in any controller anymore OrderEditFunc::getDatabaseConnection all queries are replaced with repository calls ArticleHook::getDatabaseConnection all queries are replaced with repository calls AbstractRepository::getDatabaseConnection all queries are migrated to doctrine dbal queryBuilder BasicBasket::getDatabaseConnection moved to Basket::getDatabaseConnection as it is only used in that class AbstractEntity::getDatabaseConnection to Product::getDatabaseConnection as it is only used in that class

 FolderRepository::getFolders should not be used anymore, please use ::getFolder instead BaseController::renderValue.NUMBERFORMAT this type of formating is possible via stdWrap.numberFormat and takes the configuration decimals, dec_point, thousands_sep so just replace NUMBERFORMAT with stdWrap.numberFormat = 1 and add stdWrap.numberFormat.deci... and so on
 BaseController::makeArticleView added method_exists before calling it as this method is only used in ListController